GopinathMC/case-study-car-crash/README.md

          |-- run_job: triggered by the main function and call the dependent methods to perform ETL operation.
          |-- transform_data: the actual business logic is written in this function.
 It converts the raw dataframe to the final desired dataframe
 ```
-5. Following operations are performed by the respective analytics$.py files
+5. Following operations are performed by the respective analytics$.py modules

 | s.no | module        | operation                                                                                                                                                                               |